6 Habits for Families with Early Readers

 So what are some easy ways families can help their early reader at home?
 Encourage families to start by developing habits that are easy, fun, and doable.
 Make sure parents understand that reading is rooted in language.
 Talking with your child is valuable and one of the best ways to give them a solid foundation for explicit reading instruction.
 Using the lens of language when thinking about these habits makes them more effective.

-Let’s start with these 6 easy habits that any family can incorporate into their routines.
+Let’s start with these 6 easy habits that any family can incorporate into their routines with early readers.

 Partnering with families around literacy is a win-win situation.
 The early readers in our lives are surrounded at school and home with habits that build the foundation for lifelong reading and learning.